MrD0r1n/elobot-discord-DS-Elo/readme.md

 ## STILL TRYING? ##
-Download the required pip packages and make sure to place a .env file in the project folder.
+Download the required pip packages and make sure to create .env file in the project folder.
 The env file should specify;
 DISCORD_API_TOKEN = "your-token"
 GUILD = "your-guild-id"